Gaussian and non-Gaussian processes of zero power variation

-\begin{itemize} \item choosing to prove necessary and sufficient for nullity of the cubic variation (around the threshold regularity value $H=1/6$) for Gaussian processes with homogeneous increments (a wider class than previously considered, showing in particular that self-similarity is not related to the question of nullity of the cubic variation);
+\begin{itemize} \item choosing to prove necessary and sufficient conditions for nullity of the cubic variation, around the threshold regularity value $H=1/6$, for Gaussian processes with homogeneous increments (this is a wider class than previously considered, showing in particular that self-similarity is not related to the question of nullity of the cubic variation);

-\item studying the nullity threshold for higher \textquotedblleft odd\textquotedblright\ power functions, with possibly non-integer order, showing that this property relies only on the symmetry of Gaussian processes with homogeneous increments and on the symmetrization of the power functions;
+\item studying the nullity threshold for higher order \textquotedblleft odd\textquotedblright\ power functions, with possibly non-integer order, showing that this property relies only on the symmetry of Gaussian processes with homogeneous increments and on the symmetrization of the power functions;

 \item showing that our method is able to consider processes that are far from Gaussian and still yield sharp sufficient conditions for nullity of odd power variations, since our base noise may be a generic martingale with only a few moments. \end{itemize}